a2docs/salters-chemistry/oz/organic.md

 We will see a precipitate appear after the haloalkane reacts with the nucleophile present by nucleophilic substitution.
 The idea is to add silver nitrate solution to different haloalkanes and time how long it takes for the precipitate to appear.

 A sample of each haloalkane is put in a test tube with some ethanol.
 All three test tubes are put in the same water bath until they reach 50 degrees Celsius.
 Then, the silver nitrate solution can be added to all three test tubes at the same time.
-The stopwatch should be started at this time and the length of time for the precipitate to appear in each tube should be measured.
+The stopwatch should be started at this time and the length of time for the precipitate to appear in each tube should be noted.

 |Position|Precipitate|Colour|
 |---|---|---|